Brandine1/Brandine1/README.md

 ### about me:

-6 months web development and design experience using JavaScript, HTML 4.0/5.0, CSS, and UX|UI technologies.
+6 months web development and design experience using JavaScript, HTML, CSS, and UX|UI technologies.
 More than 3 years of experience in interface design, development and testing of web and mobile applications.

 ---